stackrox/release-registry/docs/data-model.md

 ![Data model MVP](./images/data-model-mvp.png)

 The service operator creates QualityMilestoneDefinitions to model the release process.

 The nightly reviewer (or later a CI system) creates a Release.
-The nightly reviewer (or later a CI system) approves a Release for a QualityMilestone, at which time a QualityMilestone object is created based on the QualityMilestoneDefinition which was provided by name.
+The nightly reviewer (or later a CI system) approves a Release for a QualityMilestone, at which time a QualityMilestone object is created based on the QualityMilestoneDefinition, which was provided by name.

 Users of the system can find Releases, their approved QualityMilestones and their associated information through joins on the Release, QualityMilestone and QualityMilestoneDefinition tables.